What is The L-1 Visa?

 The process for obtaining an L-1 visa is relatively simple compared to other visas:

-• The applicant must first file an I-129 form with the United States Citizenship and Immigration Service along with documentation proving the company and the employee’s eligibility for an L-1 visa.
+- The applicant must first file an I-129 form with the United States Citizenship and Immigration Service, along with supporting documentation proving the company and the employee’s eligibility for an L-1 visa.

 Check out L-1 vs E-3 Visa